 However, it’s difficult to compare the merits of the two investments because it all depends on what the investor’s motivations and aim are.
 You have to ask yourself, why am I considering investing in gold or Bitcoins?
 If you’re looking for pure speculation, it seems that Bitcoins are the choice du jour.
 However, if you’re truly seeking a currency hedge and security then the two asset classes vary significantly.

 Gold has been around for thousands of years and is accepted globally.
 In contrast, Bitcoins have only been around a very short time and are not widely accepted.
 Bitcoin enthusiasts may claim that over time an increasing number of institutions will accept Bitcoins and now is the time to buy.
 However, due to the possible illegal uses of the internet currency like money laundering and its links with the drugs and sex trades, there is also a significant chance that Governments may choose to reject its existence altogether.

 The most significant difference between the two assets is that gold is a simple, real, tangible asset which you can hold in your hand.
 It has an intrinsic value.
 Conversely, there is much confusion over what a Bitcoin really is, if it’s indeed anything!
 With nothing tangible behind it, it too could become worthless, like some paper currencies.
 With the frenzied price bubble that’s built, it reminds me of the dotcom bubble where investors ploughed money into cyber investments with nothing tangible behind them – consequently losing everything.

-My advice, is only invest your money into assets you understand and which have an intrinsic value behind them.
-Unless of course, you’re willing to stake your hard earned cash on gambling on red or black.
+My advice is only investing your money into assets you understand and which have an intrinsic value behind them.
+Unless of course, you’re willing to stake your hard-earned cash on gambling on red or black.